-The APU allows to store 32 custom wave-forms to be played in its forth channel.
+The APU allows to store 32 custom wave-forms to be heard from its forth channel.
 Each wave is composed of a 4-bit sample that will be played repeatedly.

 This channel also allows to control its frequency (enabling to produce different musical notes from the same sample) and volume.

-The mixer outputs stereo sound, so the channels can be programmed on the left side or on the right one, this is only possible to hear from the headphones though!
+The mixer outputs stereo sound, so the channels can be assigned to the left side or on the right one, this is only possible to hear from the headphones though!
 The speaker is mono.

-The mixer chip is also connected to a specific pin of the cartridge, allowing to include an extra channel with the condition that the cartridge has to actually output the sound (only possible using extra hardware).
+Furthermore, the mixer chip is also connected to a dedicated pin on the cartridge, allowing to stream an extra channel with the condition that the cartridge has to actually output the analogue sound (only possible with extra hardware).
 No game in the market ended up using this feature.

-For the first time games can also communicate with other consoles thanks to the Game Boy Link cable which provides multiplayer functionality.
+For the first time, games can communicate with other consoles with the use of a Game Boy Link cable, which provides multiplayer functionality.
 The interface uses a very primitive type of serial connection.

 This console contains a 256 Byte ROM stacked in the CPU that is used to bootstrap the cartridge’s ROM.
-It doesn’t run the game right away however, instead it executes a series of checks that prevented unauthorised cartridges from working and also made sure the cartridge was correctly inserted.
+It doesn’t run the game right away however, it first executes a series of checks that prevent the execution of unauthorised cartridges and also makes sure the cartridge is correctly inserted.

 To be able to pass these checks, games had to include a copy of Nintendo’s logo (in the form of tiles) in its ROM header, this way Nintendo could make use of Copyright and Trademark laws to control the distribution, Clever huh?.
-The bootstrap ROM included a copy of this logo as well.
+The Gameboy ROM also embeds a copy of the logo to be able to compare it.

 That being said, the boot process is as follows:

-More anti-piracy measures can be implemented inside the games, like checking the SRAM size (is normally bigger in Bootlegs) and checksumming the ROM at random points of the game.
+More anti-piracy measures can be implemented inside games, like checking the SRAM size (it’s normally bigger in Bootlegs) and checksumming the ROM at random points of the game.